General Motors sale of Opel to PSA could be completed by end July

-FRANKFURT Opel, the European arm of General Motors (GM.N), said its sale to France's PSA Group (PEUP.PA) could be completed as early as July 31, pending regulatory approval from antitrust authorities.
+FRANKFURT (Reuters) - Opel, the European arm of General Motors (GM.N), said its sale to France's PSA Group (PEUP.PA) could be completed as early as July 31, pending regulatory approval from antitrust authorities.

 In March, when Peugeot owner PSA agreed to buy Opel from General Motors (GM) in a deal valuing the business at 2.2 billion euros ($2.3 billion), the companies said the transaction could be completed by year end.